theKlaytonLabs/python-reverseShell/README.md

-# python-reverseShell
-A simple reverse shell writen purely in python
+A reverse shell written in purely python

 lntroduction